 Lake Holt was impounded in 1956 to supply water to the Department of Health and Human Services and other local governments.
 The lake is approximately 385 acres in size.
-There is a tackle shop, snack bar and restrooms.
+There is a tackle shop, restaurant and restrooms.
 There are boat ramps with parking.
 In addition, there is a picnic shelter with picnic tables overlooking the lake.

 In 2012, the North Carolina Wildlife Resources Commission revised the regulations for Black Bass in Lake Holt.
 Anglers fishing for largemouth bass can now keep up to 10 fish per day with no minimum size limit.
 Only 2 bass may be greater than 14 inches.
 For more information, please visit www.ncwildlife.org.